-Age is a major factor when calculating premiums for both carriers.
+Age is a major factor when calculating premiums for both carriers, except in Hawaii where the use of age as an insurance rating factor is not allowed.
 Drivers in the 18-year-old group tend to pay the highest premiums, and then by age 25, rates generally see a significant decrease.

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|

 *16 year old cost when added to parents’ policy, 18-year-old renter

 USAA and Allstate, like other auto insurance companies, also base premiums on your driving record.
 If you have received a speeding ticket, been charged with an accident or DUI conviction, you can typically expect your rates to increase with either carrier due to being more high-risk.
 The chart below shows average annual car insurance rates for full coverage with different high-risk behaviors factored in.

 Both USAA and Allstate offer a wide range of discounts.
 The options for savings include the basics you find with most carriers, such as multi-policy, multi-vehicle, good student and defensive driving discounts.
 However, there are also a handful of unique ways to save with each provider.

 - Family discount — If your parents were also USAA policyholders, you could be rewarded with up to an additional 10% discount.